What is the application deadline?

 What are the prerequisites for the program?

-The admissions requirements include a current unrestricted and unencumbered professional RN license, completion of an associate’s degree nursing program or diploma nursing program from an accredited institution, a minimum cumulative GPA of 2.5 or above, have completed Anatomy, Physiology and Microbiology and have less than 36 outstanding non-nursing semester hours.
-Applicants not meeting the minimum requirements will be considered on an individual basis and should contact an admission counselor directly prior to applying at email@example.com.
+The admissions requirements include a current unrestricted and unencumbered professional RN license, completion of an associate’s degree nursing program or diploma nursing program, a minimum cumulative GPA of 2.5 or above, have completed Anatomy, Physiology and Microbiology and have less than 36 outstanding non-nursing semester hours.
+Applicants not meeting the minimum requirements will be considered on an individual basis and should contact an admission counselor directly prior to applying at firstname.lastname@example.org.

 How long do I have to complete my degree?